Choosing a Traditional or Roth IRA

 If you are trying to roll your 401(k) into an IRA, you may choose to keep it in the same type of account.
 Some companies only offer traditional 401(k)s.
 If you were to switch it to a Roth IRA, you will need to pay the taxes on the entire amount you are rolling over immediately.
 If you have the cash on hand, it can save you a lot in taxes in the future, but if you don't it may be easier to just roll it into a traditional IRA.
 When you are rolling a 401(k) over, what you are rolling over does not count against your contribution limits.

 Opening a New IRA

 When you open your IRA, you should choose an investing firm over a bank.
 The investing firm will allow you to invest in mutual funds or stocks.
 These options offer more potential growth for your investment, then you would get if you opened the IRA with CDs.
 When you are in your twenties, you have time to ride out the market, and you should invest more aggressively.
-Your financial planner can help you find mutual funds that would be a good fit your IRA account.
-As you get older, you can adjust your investments to be more conservative.
-Until then remember to leave your money in the market as it fluctuates.
-It usually recovers over time.
+However, your investments should grow more conservative over time.

 Fidelity.
 "IRA Rules."
 Accessed March 26, 2020.